This post may contain affiliate links, view our disclaimer for details.

 The prep time for this cake is super fast.
 It takes about 10 minutes to mix together.
 Like most loaves, the longest part is just waiting for it to bake!

-- Beat the oil and sugar until creamy.
+Beat the oil and sugar until creamy.
 Add the applesauce, coffee, and vanilla.
-Mix to combine.

-- Mix the wet and dry together until the mixture is smooth.
+Mix the wet and dry ingredients together with a wooden spoon until the mixture is smooth.
+You can also use a hand mixer if you’d like.

 baking the loaf